Darkfrobozz/ObsidianRepo/Me/Order.md

 The reason I think that it can be limiting is because a misinterpretation of order as things should be the same.
 No, order is flexible, order is a constant drive towards efficiency, maxing your productivity within any certain area.

 That means just because something is in order to some person does not mean it is to another.
-If you organized authors in order of the first word that usually is not a good way to optimize whatever endeavour you want to pursue with books.
+If you organized authors in order of the first word in their book that usually is not a good way to optimize whatever endeavour you want to pursue with books.
 Therefore, perhaps what I really speak of is motivated order.
 Areas of order can be the following:

 - Kitchen
 - Physical room